-4.3.1 The use of food additives shall be in accordance with Codex Stan 192.

-4.3.2 The use of flavours in carbonated soft drinks shall also be in accordance with CAC GL 66 Codex guideline for use of flavourings.
+- 4.3.1 The use of food additives shall be in accordance with Codex Stan 192. - 4.3.2 The use of flavours in sugar free carbonated soft drinks shall be in accordance with CAC GL 66 Codex guideline for use of flavourings.
 Natural flavours and their identical synthetic equivalence, except those which are known to present toxic substances and other synthetic flavour approved by Codex Alimentarious Commission including those listed below shall be used.
 They shall not contain substances that may be injurious to health.

-i) Alcohol extracts - i.e. ginger; grape and certain lemon and lime flavour in amounts of 1 percent volume or less depending on the strength of the extract.

-ii) Emulsions - i.e. citrus flavours and including density adjusting agents sulfosuccinate (DSS)

-iii) Solutions in approved flavour carriers such as ethyl alcohol, propyl glycol, glycerine, isopropyl alcohol.
+- f) Alcohol extracts i.e. ginger; grape and certain lemon and lime flavour in amounts of 1 percent volume or less depending on the strength of the extract. - g) Emulsions i.e citrus flavours and including density adjusting agents sulfosuccinate (DSS) - h) Solutions in approved flavour carriers such as ethyl alcohol, propyl glycol, glycerine, isopropyl alcohol.